maoyuans/chronicles-of-terre/region/Barrens.md

 layout: default
 title: The Barrens
 nav_order: 11
-description: "Chronicles of Terre is a medieval fantasy setting seven years in the writing, currently for dungeons & dragons 5th edition."
+description: "Chronicles of Terre is a medieval fantasy setting many years in the writing."
 parent: Regions & Factions
 ---